Joe Baker: International career

-Baker's talents meant that he was selected by the Scottish Schools team, but his birthplace made him only eligible to play for England under the rules of the time; "I was the first Scottish League player to play for England and it was a hard thing to take because I was a Scot, as far as I was concerned."
+Baker was selected twice by the Scottish Schools team.
+Despite Scottish parentage, spending all but the first six weeks of the first 20 years of his life living in Scotland and self-identifying as Scottish, rules at the time meant his birthplace made him only eligible to play international football only for England; "I was the first Scottish League player to play for England and it was a hard thing to take because I was a Scot, as far as I was concerned."
+His brother Gerry was similarly only eligible to represent his birth nation (the United States, for whom he played seven times).

-He made his England debut against Northern Ireland in 1959, which made him the first professional player to be capped for England while playing for a club outside the English football league system.
+He made his England debut against Northern Ireland in November 1959, which made him the first professional player to be capped for England while playing for a club outside the English football league system.
 It also meant that he was the first player to play for England without having ever played for an English club (Owen Hargreaves was the next player to do this, in 2001).

 Baker won eight caps for the senior England side, five while he was playing for Hibs and three while with Arsenal.
 These later caps were won when he earned a brief recall to the England side in 1965.
 Despite scoring in a 2–0 win over Spain, Baker did not make the squad for the 1966 FIFA World Cup.